Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 ## Behavior

-To see it in action, check out the [microapp]()
+To see it in action, check out the [microapp](../../microapps/FeatureFormsApp).

 ## Usage

-The `FeatureForm` composable is provided with its `FeatureFormState` and its default implementation `FeatureFormStateImpl`.
+The `FeatureForm` composable is provided with its `FeatureFormState` and its default implementation `FeatureFormStateImpl` which is also available through the Factory function `FeatureFormState()`.
 They can be used either as a simple state class or within a ViewModel.